OscarDuranX/YourBestGame/README.md

 No supported encrypter found.
 The cipher and / or key length are invalid.

-- Tindrem que anar a /conifg/app.php y canviar el següent valor:
+- Tindrem que ejecutar la següent comanda:

-'cipher' => 'AES-256-CBC',
-per aquest : 'AES-128-CBC'
+php artisan key:generate